priyavatsya/Dev/README.md

 # Dev
-A number of projects and web development codes in my journey of learning nodejs.;
+A number of projects and web development codes in this journey of learning nodejs.
+And displaying for others referance.